Rafael-Euzebio/study-notes/CS50x/Week 2: Arrays/Arrays.md

 # Arrays
+Arrays are [[Data Structures]] consisting of elements stored in sequence in memory.

+## As Data Structures
-An array is basically a sequence of many values of the same type stored in the same variable.
+As a data structure, an array is a sequence of elements stored sequentially in memory, where each element can be acessed through the following formula:
+`
+address = (base address) + (element index * size of a single element) `
+Where base address is the address of the first element in the array.
+Arrays are used to implement many others data structures, like [[Strings]] and lists.

-In C arrays are a Derived Data Types
+## As a Data Type
+Arrays are implemented as data type in some languages, but that does not mean this type uses an array *data structure on memory level*.
+The data type may be an implementation of another data structure like *linked lists*, *hash tables*, etc...

-Its type is the same of the value's type stored inside it.
+In C arrays are described as [[Derived Data Types]] Its type is the same of the value's type stored inside it.

 ## Declaring and accessing arrays